pure-data/pure-data/portmidi/pm_win/README_WIN.txt

     files are built by CMake.
 If you need a different version or have problems with paths, try rebuilding the Visual Studio project files using CMake -- See "Using other versions of visual C++" below.)
+    Apparently, CMake adds a linker option (see Properties:Configuration Properties:Linker:Command Line:Additional Options) for the machine
+    type (x86 or x64) you may have to remove to avoid the compiler error:
+    "error LNK1112: module machine type 'X86' conflicts with target machine type 'x64'"

 5)  the following projects exist within this workspace:
     - portmidi-static, portmidi-dynamic (versions of the PortMidi library)